Drone Training

 The following is an overview of the topics that are covered in detail during the Drone System and Flight Training that is offered by American Air Operations:

-AIRCRAFT, SYSTEM COMPONENTS, AND PAYLOADS OVERVIEW
+AIRCRAFT, PAYLOADS, AND CONTROLLER OVERVIEW

 • Types of Unmanned Aircraft